Fall 2021 | Instructors | What We Bring To The Party | What You Can Expect | Lodging Details | Testimonials | Pricing

 Within the Greek Island Workshops, Glenn and Rose bring an encyclopedic knowledge of Greece and love of the Greek Isles.
-Glenn has explored over sixty (60!) islands within the past twenty-four years.
+Glenn has explored over sixty-two (62!) islands within the past twenty-five years.

 Glenn is an award-winning assignment and studio photographer based in San Francisco since 1977. (http://glennsteiner.com) Glenn has been shooting and processing digital full time since 1999.

 The Greek Island Workshops present a balanced philosophy of shooting, technical learning, and insightful critique.
 Glenn teaches best on location, balanced with classroom demonstations of Adobe Photoshop CC, Bridge, and Adobe Lightroom IV.

 The amateur artist takes a photograph, but a professional makes a photograph.
 Glenn will help guide you how to conceptualize and realise your photograph.
 By workshop's end, you will find yourself shooting not only less shots, but finer ones than you had ever thought possible.

 Glenn has found that it is this difference between taking and making, the learning of how to "engineer" one's photography for success, that lifts the superior artist to works of inspiration.

 Greece has been Glenn's and Rose's home for more than three years total of the past twenty-four.
 In their explorations, the Steiners have researched and discovered many out-of-the-ordinary, exciting places to shoot whilst writing for travel guides and travel magazines.

 Glenn and Rose promise to share a vision of the real Greece with you, rarely seen, seldom photographed.
 Unlike many workshop operators, the Steiners read and write Greek passably well, and have developed many friends who live on the Greek islands.

 Glenn, a member of National Association of Photoshop Professionals, regularly studies with NAPP and Adobe to keep abreast of the latest insights and techniques within Adobe Photoshop CC.
 Glenn is a 41 year 'lifetime' member of the American Society of Media Photographers (http://Asmpnorcal.org) and former President of ASMP/NorCal.
 Glenn has served on the NorCal advisory board helping young photographers hone their craft for over ten years.